nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 1.

-**Use case: UC09 List all interviewees**
+**Use case: UC09 List all applicants**

 **MSS**

-1. Hiring manager requests to list all interviewees.
+1. Hiring manager requests to list all applicants.
-2. InterviewHub displays all scheduled interviewees.
+2. InterviewHub displays all scheduled applicants.

    Use case ends.